-I get asked this question frequently, so here is my experience from the past 3 years
+I’m frequently asked this question, so here is my experience from the past 3 years and I’ll update as I progress

 in 2015, I was awarded an exceptional opportunity of education sponsorship and researched an enrolment where I could continue full-time work and attain a degree part-time by distance.